surajkarki66/image-compressor/README.md

 ```

-## Downloading the software for different operating systems
+## Downloading the application for different operating systems
-You can download binary or executable of the software from github releases at the right side of this page for different operating systems.
+You can download binary or executable of the application from github releases at the right side of this page for different operating systems.

-## Building the software for different operating systems
+## Building the application for different operating systems

 ### Step 1: Install all dependencies